Repo symbol

 Structurize your JSON

-json_struct is a single header only library that parses JSON to C++ structs/classes and serializing structs/classes to JSON.
+json_struct is a single-header C++ library that parses JSON to structs/classes and serializes structs/classes back to JSON.
+With support for relaxed parsing rules, it’s also excellent for configuration files and human-editable data formats.

 {